derdubois/security-lab/notes/pre-security/operating-system-basics/linux-cli-basics-summary.md

-Here are your detailed notes from the TryHackMe Linux Basics room.---

-## Detailed notes — TryHackMe Linux Basics (Day 1)

----

 ### The terminal

 The terminal is a text-based interface for controlling a Linux system.
 Cybersecurity professionals prefer it because it is faster than a GUI, offers more precise control, and most security tools are CLI-only.